iandreariley/pisa_visualization/README.md

 the escs index and math score, suggesting that perhaps even the countries that seem to have equal opportunity are not as equal and they first appear.

+### Feedback

+The following are emails I recieved back from friends who took a look at the project, which I shared on [my website][ http://iandreariley.com/pisa.html].

+#### Stephanie

+This is so cool!
+I loved the graph at the end.
+The only thing I noticed is that it seems that the "Florida, USA" link does not work.
+But that could have been my computer.
+Way to go.

+#### Cole

+1. I understood the graphics.

+2. Only thing I saw is that on the first page "Half a millions" should be "Half a million."
+I think?

+#### Julia

+Nice!

+My first couple questions were actually answered by following images.
+I really like the horizontal lines and definition of the range between scores.
+That was my main initial burning question because it was hard to see where the line fell on the y-axis.

+To formally answer your questions:
+Is there anything you don't understand about the graphic?
+No
+What was your main takeaway from the visualization?
+Wealth brackets between about -2 and 1 follow more of a predictable pattern between nations, with more wealth predicting higher math scores.
+The outlying groups (the more impovershed and more wealthy) are less predictable.
+What questions do you still have about the data?
+I wonder why the dip in math scores in the wealthy groups?
+Is this because of Paris Hilton and Nicole Richie?
+Are there any spelling or usage errors or inconsistencies?
+On the first image it says 'half a millions'.
+I think you might mean million (singular).
+Great work!
+Thanks for sharing.
+Go you!

+#### Julia 2

+Oh yeah, so is the overall average (the bold line) just averaging Vietnam and Malaysia for the below -5 wealth?
+I didn't pick up on that the first time.
+Depends on what you're going for, but yeah I might remove the below -5 groups like you say.

+I just noticed something else.
+The overall average (bold line) - are we given the numerical average?
+On the last 'page', when hovering over each country's line, you get the numerical average, but I don't know if the number is better or worse than the overall average (numerically).

+Seriously all I've been doing all day long for days is looking at data and yours is really high-end.
+If all the data I've been staring at looked that good and was that user-friendly my life would be so much easier right now.
+High-five.

+#### Dad

+Looks good.
+I'm a big fan of the data presentations of "the upshot" at the New York Times online version, and this is very like -- really indistinguishable from what they do.
+That said, some of the lines on the last page didn't light up when using the drop down menu -- Massachusetts, Connecticut, USA, and Perm?
+Not sure if they were highlighted by the cursor.

+#### Mom

+Wow!
+Really great.
+My only suggestion is that you make a way to go back - at least on the last page to get back to the start.
+Dad adds that the locations that didn't light up seemed all to be subsidiary places such as states within the USA and Perm in the Russian federation.
+He was wrong about USA - it worked fine.
+Good work, mister data wrangler!

+#### Mom 2

+Just noticed an anomaly this AM when my computer was still displaying the last of your charts: when I pointed my cursor at the left-most part of the line representing average PISA score (because I couldn't recall what it represented), a little box came up saying it was Shanghai's scores . . .
+Over and out

+#### Arian

+Is there anything you don't understand about the graphic?

+No you killed it!

+What was your main takeaway from the visualization?

+Even if you're smart in Singapore, you're hella poor.
+Also it indirectly showed the wealth disparity between nations.
+So many of the countries that participated in the assessment didn't even go past -5 wealth.
+(I see you Ireland/UK) (and poor Malaysia) (but is that also due to scarcity of the amenities mentioned earlier?)

+Are there any spelling or usage errors or inconsistencies?

+In Equitability Within an Economy, it says "the disparity between the USA's lowest scoring and hightest scoring brackets is 100 points"

+Also Connecticut, Florida, and Massachusetts are listed in the Countries drop down menu.

+Hope this was helpful, great work dude!
+Loved the mouse over/drop down menu page, fascinating!

+#### Arian 2

+Sorry I should've been more specific, it was after a long day!

+In " Equitability Within an Economy" 'Hightest' should be 'highest' I'm guessing.

+#### Michael

+Ok, seriously and honestly, everything made sense and was clear.

+A couple questions: I'm guessing some countries didn't have scores for wealth below -5, thats why in the final graphic so many didn't have data plotted below -5, correct?
+Or is it that Ireland is balling out of control and no one is poor there?
+This made me wonder how every country had data plotted up to the maximum wealth of 3.
+I though most would "max out" before that.

+Or maybe I misunderstand this whole thing?
+In which case, I assure you, it is my fault not yours.

+Also why is it that nearly every country saw a math score dip between wealth at 2 and 3?
+My best guess is that Jordanian actors, singers and dancers are wealthy but not really educated.

+#### Daniel

+Question on the PISA wealth index:  since it a scale that most probably aren't familiar with, would it be appropriate to put it in some context?
+Like 0 = average, 1 = top 50%, 2 = top 25% etc etc?
+Why are there so many more wealth brackets below zero than above–based on percentage of population?
+There are way more poor people than rich?

+Wealthy Jordanians are the worst at math.

+That dip in the highest wealth brackets is fascinating.

+No spelling or usage errors that I saw.

 ### Troubles

 My main issue with d3 was subsetting my nested data.
 I first tried the following: